Input SQL

 Common SQL Statement Types:

-SELECT: Retrieve data from one or more tables with filtering, sorting, grouping, and joining capabilities.
+SELECT: Retrieve data from one or more tables with filtering, sorting, grouping, and joins.

 INSERT: Add new rows of data into a table.